Skip to main content

 • Event topics

-When a matching event is detected, the contract's react() function is triggered.
+When a matching event is detected, the system contract calls the contract's react() function.

 Subscriptions can be configured: